lbeder/health-monitor-rails/README.md

 end
 ```

-* Add it's class to the configuration with `init_custom_providers`, then configure the same as in-house providers.
+* Add its class to the configuration with `init_custom_providers`, then configure the same as in-house providers.

 ```ruby
 HealthMonitor.configure do |config|